Restoring An Icon: What Are The Best Scout Years?

 What’s better than a 1963 IH Travelall?
 How about a 1963 IH Travelall that’s been created by the automotive geniuses at Velocity!?
 Yes, we’re currently building out an unbelievable Travellall that will take the original mission of this vehicle and completely turn it on its head.
 You won’t believe your eyes when this thing hits the streets – it’s going to be epic!

-Breathing New Life Into International Scouts
+Breathing New Life Into the International Harvester Scout

 It’s a shame that the IH road car division wasn’t able to make it past the turbulent late 1970s because who knows what they would have gone on to produce!
 Their ideas, their execution, and their marketing all seemed just a little bit ahead of their time.
 Today, finding an International Scout or Travelall in good condition has become increasingly difficult, as the classic car market has really wrapped its arm around these unique vehicles.